thomasneirynck/kibana/README.md

 #### Alternate: Run the build

-If this is not the case, of if you rather lean on Kibana, you'll need to perform a build and start Kibana in dev mode with a custom plugin path.
+If this is not the case, or if you rather lean on Kibana, you'll need to perform a build and start Kibana in dev mode with a custom plugin path.

 ```
 # in x-plugins